sana-ccrc/PyEarthTools/README.md

 |  Zoo            | Contains code for managing registered models (such as the bundled models) |
 |  Evaluation     | (Coming soon) Contains code for producing standard evaluations (such as benchmarks and scorecards) |

+## Acknowleging or Citing `PyEarthTools`

+If you use PyEarthTools for your work, we would appreciate you acknowledging our work.
+A citable DOI will be available soon.
+In the meantime, please cite this repository.

 # Overview of documentation

 We have information for: